eintmyatthu/HomeAppliancesRentalSystem/ReadMe.txt

 - Open the MySQL Workbench.
 - In the "Server" tab, click on "Data Import".
-- Select "Import from Self-Contained File" and locate "Eaint_Myat_Thu_P0021812_DDOOCP folder" and select "rental_appliances" SQL file.
+- Select "Import from Self-Contained File" and locate folder and select "rental_appliances" SQL file.
 - And then, click "New" of Default Target Schema: in order to create schema and type as "rental_appliances".
 - Please go to "Import Progress" tab, and then click "Start Import".
 - Then, please refresh SCEMAS under Navigator.